joshbenjamin3/251/README.md

-Certainly!
-Below is a sample `README.md` file that you can include in your GitHub repository for a project containing Jupyter notebooks of statistical analysis on the ABCD data for the 251 paper.
+This is not the final version.
 ---

 # Statistical Analysis of ABCD Data for the 251 Paper

-This repository contains Jupyter notebooks that perform statistical analysis on the ABCD dataset for the paper titled "251".
+This repository contains Jupyter notebooks that perform statistical analysis on the ABCD dataset for the 251 paper.
 The analysis includes an exploratory examination of the data, including demographic information, followed by machine learning modeling using Random Forest algorithms.

 ## Table of Contents